 Cochrane Database Reviews are produced by The Cochrane Collaboration, which is internationally recognized as the benchmark for high quality, evidence-based information concerning the effectiveness (or lack thereof) of common health care interventions.
 The organization, comprised of over 28,000 dedicated people from over 100 countries, prides itself on being an "independent" source of information, and historically has not been afraid to point out the corrupting influence of industry, which increasingly co-opts the biomedical research and publishing fields.

 In this review, the basis for estimating unnecessary treatment was the 35% increased risk of surgery among women who underwent screenings.
 Many of the surgeries, in fact, were the result of women being diagnosed with Ductal Carcinoma In Situ (DCIS), a "cancer" that would not exists as a clinically relevant entity were it not for the fact that it is detectable through x-ray mammography.
-DCIS, in the vast majority of cases, has no palpable lesion or symptoms, and some experts believe it should be completely reclassified as a non-cancerous condition.
-[Learn more]
+In the vast majority of cases, DCIS has no palpable lesion or symptoms, and some experts believe it should be completely reclassified as a non-cancerous condition.

 What is perhaps most disturbing about these findings is that, while they clearly call into question the safety and effectiveness of breast screenings, the studies upon which they are based use an outdated radiation risk model, which minimizes by a factor of 4-5 the carcinogenicity associated with the "low-dose" (30 kVp) x-rays generated by mammography.
 What this indicates, therefore, is that breast screenings are not just "causing more harm than good," but are planting seeds of radiation-induced cancer within the breasts of millions of women.